-You may have some Tasks that don't have a set schedule, but there are specific situations that may require the Task to be completed.
+You may have some tasks that don't have a set schedule, but there are specific situations that may require the task to be completed.
 For example, you may need to spray fungicide after it has rained for an extended period, but there isn't a schedule to predict the weather.

 Setting Up Intermittent Tasks

-As you are completing your Work Order, check the box that says "Planned."
+As you are completing your work order, check the box that says "Planned."
 This will let the system know that this work order was not created because of something unexpected.

-The second option is to create a PM Template without assigning a schedule for that PM.
+The second option is to create a PM template without assigning a schedule for that PM.
 Instead, the next time it rains, you can manually activate the PM.

 From your PM list, under the options header, click on the arrow icon to the right, and you will be guided to assign the task.